erickndava/erickndava.github.io/_posts/2025-06-15-Why-I-Took-Harvard's-CS50-as-a-Mid-Career-Spatial-Scientist.md

 ## Why Data Science Now?
 Getting to a spatial analysis requires a great deal of data management and cleaning, I have had my share of that through my career.
-So, as part of upskilling strategy I have been thinking about and working on :
+So, as part of my upskilling strategy I have been thinking about and working on :

 > strengthening my data analysis skills to become a Spatial Data Scientist, aiming to seat myself at the intersection of spatial data analysis and data science.